petebunting/Sfm/README.rst

 - A script to process photographs with complete exif information outputting orthomosaic, DSM and point cloud (.ply) file Typically a DJI phantom or other such platform.
 This uses Malt for dense matching

-**DronePIMs.sh**

-- A script like the previous but using the PIMs algorithm

-**PimsBatch.py**

-- Similar to gridproc, this processes data in tiles/chunks using the PIMs algorithm, where GPU support is optional
-- this script is an uinternal option in DronePIMs.sh

 **gridproc.sh**

-- Process a large dataset in tiles (this appears to be best for large ortho-mosaics)
+- Process a large dataset (typically 100s-1000s of images) in tiles (this appears to be best for large ortho-mosaics)

 **MaltBatch.py**

 - This processes data in tiles/chunks using the Malt algorithm, where GPU support is optional

 - It is internal to gridproc

+**DronePIMs.sh**

+- A script like the previous but using the PIMs algorithm

+**PimsBatch.py**

+- This processes data in tiles/chunks using the PIMs algorithm, where GPU support is optional

+- this script is an internal option in DronePIMs.sh

 **MicMac-LocalChantierDescripteur.xml**
 - This is a local descriptor of the camera in the C-Astral Bramor - alter the params for your own camera